PS-Gustavo/RESkelly/README.md

 Project configurations are included from `./config/project.config` into TopCM.

-This project can use Pre-compiled headers(PCH), and as such all new libraries that can be considered ubiquitous througout both Skelly and Bodies should be considered to be added to the `pch.h` header.
+This project can use Pre-compiled headers(PCH), and as such all new libraries that can be considered frequently used everywhere by both Skelly and Bodies should be considered to be added to the `pch.h` header.
 If it is such, `pch.h` should be updated and impacted headers should include the new libraries within the `#ifndef PCH_ENABLED` clause.

+PCH is currently not being focused, and will be worked on when compile times are a bigger concern in this project.